achapman77/linktolearn/content/site-data/team.md

 ---
 section_title: Who We Are
-section_subtitle: We are team of former military, medical and engineering professionals with a passion to help save more lives through improved training access and effectiveness.
+section_subtitle: We are team of former military, medical and engineering professionals with a passion to help save lives through improved training access and effectiveness.
 team_members:
   - first_name: John